-There is something obviously timely about Spiderman: Into The Spiderverse’s release date.
+There is something obviously timely about the release date of Spider-Man: Into the Spider-Verse.
 Stan Lee’s demise is something that Marvel fans are yet to fully mourn over and here comes a film that is (almost) the perfect swansong for the gentleman.
 No, I am not trying to balance Spiderman’s perennial likability to Lee’s hard-earned goodwill but it needs to be commended on how spectacular a product the film is in its own merit.
 And yes, it is nearly unexpected!

 The baddie, this time around, is Kingpin (Liev Schreiber) – the man behind Super Collider, a gizmo that can destroy the world (of course!).
 We also get to see Spidey Sr, Peter Parker (Jake Johnson) who dies (yet again) but the death isn’t as teary as you might think it would be.
 Into The Spider-Verse trails off successfully on the insanely engaging communion that the aforementioned gang of Spideys develop.
 With Miles in the forefront, the character build-ups and the subsequent parts that they play in an otherwise well-acquainted scheme of things is fascinating to say the least.
 One must also applaud the story (Phil Lord) of Into The Spider-Verse, which is far from pedestrian and one can see how it singularly stands out despite all the technology blitzkrieg all over.
 You see a teenager dabbling with identity issues, an ageing Peter Parker with complexes and a paunch along with a clique of villains that is seldom high on decibels (read Thanos).